goodmind/Infornography/README.md

 Furthermore, `screenfetch` is designed to function on a great variety of platforms, so it's not always immediately clear what code affects the platform you're currently running on.

 `infornography` aims to remedy this.
-It is to be written entirely in Scheme and target one, or very few, platforms.
+It is to be written entirely in Racket and target one, or very few, platforms.
 This way we avoid needing excessive code to deal with the quirks of the many operating systems and distributions in circulation.

+## Background

 ### Why Racket?
 It's the most hackable language there is.